ameliabedelia/ameliabedelia/README.md

 ### Hi there 👋

-I am a junior group leader (Fungal Informatics) at the Leibniz Institute for Natural Product Research and Infection Biology - Hans Knöll Institute in Jena, Germany.
+I am a junior research group leader ([Fungal Informatics](https://www.leibniz-hki.de/en/fungal-informatics.html)) at the Leibniz Institute for Natural Product Research and Infection Biology - Hans Knöll Institute in Jena, Germany.
 I am interested in microbial ecology and evolution, data visualization, and #Rstats.

 <!--